The eight existing councils in Northamptonshire will be abolished and replaced by two unitary councils, the government has confirmed.

 The new councils will be North Northamptonshire - covering Kettering, Corby and Wellingborough BCs and East Northamptonshire Council - and West Northamptonshire - covering Daventry DC, Northampton BC and South Northamptonshire Council.

-Elections will be hold for the councils in May next year to support shadow authorities, with the two new councils becoming fully operational from April the following year.
+Elections will be held for the councils in May next year to support shadow authorities, with the two new councils becoming fully operational from April the following year.

 The creation of two unitary councils was first proposed by Max Caller in March last year after Northamptonshire CC had in February become the first council in almost two decades to issue a section 114 notice.